Simin-Talebpour/Create_a_Tableau_Story/README.md

 First, you will choose a data set from the Data Set Options document or find a data set to explore and visualize.

 # Step Two - Get Organized
-Eventually you’ll want to submit your project and share it.
+Eventually youâ€™ll want to submit your project and share it.
 To do so, you need to create a zip folder that includes the following:

 * Write-up: PDF or Markdown file that includes links to your Tableau Public workbooks, published online, and a write-up with four sections.
   * Summary: in no more than 4 sentences, briefly introduce your data visualization and add any context that can help readers understand it